dot CMS

 Share this article on:

-The 6 non-negotiable capabilities
+The 6 Non-Negotiable Capabilities

-Quick scoring rubric (1–5)
+Quick Scoring Rubric (1-5)

-Score each platform 1–5 on:
+Score whatever platform you're evaluating 1-5 on:

 • Workflow enforcement: can the platform block publishing without approvals? (dotCMS workflows reference)

-• Audit evidence: action history and verifiable records (who/what/when) (NIST AU-3 audit record standard)
+• Audit evidence: action history and verifiable records, who/what/when (NIST AU-3 audit record standard)

 • Visual authoring speed: in-context editing without engineering tickets (dotCMS UVE)

 • Multi-team scale: can you isolate permissions by brand/site/region?
-(Ask for the model.)
+Ask for the model.

 What to verify in the demo: